Modelling floral and arthropod electrostatics using a two-domain AAA-least squares algorithm: Biologically motivated application: Floral electrical fields

-A final note, similar to the pollen case, the magnitude of the internal/external charge ratio affects the perturbation field linearly.
+Finally, we note that, similar to the pollen case, the magnitude of the internal/external charge ratio affects the perturbation field linearly.
 Thus, smaller internal charge values will produce smaller perturbation fields.
-Since the flower-dweller is expected to behave inductively and thus electrically equalise with the substrate, we expect a smaller relative charge value and hence greater cloaking (this is opposite to the pollen scenario where we expect the field strength to be enhanced).
+Since the flower-dweller is expected to behave inductively and thus electrically equalise with the substrate, we expect a smaller relative charge value and hence greater cloaking (this is in contrast to the pollen scenario where we expect the field strength to be enhanced).